Atellas23/apunts/Q4/AA1/ML1.md

 - We first generate bootstrap resamples an build a tree for each one.
 But, the trees are built in a more random fashion than normal decision trees:
   - Their **diversity** is increased (they are *decorrelated*) by the following procedure: every time a split is considered in a tree (an *internal node*), a subset of $m\ll p$ predictors is randomly chosen from the whole predictor pool.
 Then, the split is only allowed to use one predictor of those $m$ (the best one in terms of Gini gain).
 The default values are $\sqrt p$ for classification and $\frac{p}{3}$ for regression; these are due to L. Breiman also.
 If we used $m=p$, we would be directly using **bagging**.

-So, we have two basic hyperparameters: $B$, the number of trees, and $m$, the number of local features chose at each split of every tree; both can be optimized via the out-of-bag error.
+So, we have two basic hyperparameters: $B$, the number of trees, and $m$, the number of local features chosen at each split of every tree; both can be optimized via the out-of-bag error.
 Construction of the random forest is fast, since just a few features are explored per tree.

 Random Forests usually outperform both the individual predictors and direct bagging.
 They can be also used to **estimate variable relevance**: